rubzk/blog/content/posts/intro-to-machine-learning.md

 ## Final Step: Predicting the test model

-Everything is very nice, but we will find the truth of the milanesa as soon as we try to predict the test set that we have separately.
+Everything is very nice, but we will be sure as soon as we try to predict the test set that we have separately.
 So first of all we are going to define a function that prepares the csv file that Kaggle asks for to make our submission.

 ``` python